The school holidays are set by the Local Education Authority and can be found by clicking the link below:

 3. PROCEDURES FOR APPLYING

-- Applications for leave of absence for holiday should always be made in advance on the correct form (Appendix 1).
+a.
+Applications for leave of absence for holiday should always be made in advance on the correct form (Appendix 1).
 Forms can be obtained from the school reception.
 They should be returned to reception.

 b.
 The exceptional circumstances to explain why the holiday must be taken during term time should be clearly stated.